wp-plugins/custom-login/readme.txt

 Screenshots of working example in our [Flickr group](http://flickr.com/groups/custom-login/)

-1. Custom Login Settings page (as of v 0.8).
+1. Custom Login Settings page (as of v 2.0).

-2. Example of a custom login page, [see more](http://flickr.com/groups/custom-login/).
+2. Example of a custom login page using the nyan.cat as a animated background! [see user generated designs](http://flickr.com/groups/custom-login/).

 == Changelog ==